Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Simulation Results: Evolution of Extended [ C 2 ] Emission

-Figure~\ref{fig:vr_frac} shows the evolution of $f_{\rm [CII]}(3 < R < 10\,{\rm kpc})$ for the same example FIRE-2 galaxies as in Figure~\ref{fig:cii_sfh}.
-Overall, outflows and inflows account for a modest fraction of the CGM-scale [\ion{C}{2}]-emitting gas, with the sum of their fractional contribution $f_{\rm [CII],outflow}+f_{\rm [CII],inflow}$ typically remaining below $\sim 50\%$.
+Figure~\ref{fig:vr_frac} shows the evolution of $f_{\rm [CII]} (3 < R < 10\,{\rm kpc})$ for the same example FIRE-2 galaxies as in Figure~\ref{fig:cii_sfh}.
+Overall, outflows and inflows account for a modest fraction of the inner-CGM scale [\ion{C}{2}]-emitting gas, with the sum of their fractional contributions, $f_{\rm [CII],outflow}+f_{\rm [CII],inflow}$, typically remaining below $\sim 50\%$.
 The remaining [\ion{C}{2}] emission resides in gas particles without statistically significant radial motion beyond the characteristic velocity dispersion.
 Notably, $f_{\rm [CII],outflow}$ and $f_{\rm [CII],inflow}$ exhibit a clear anti-correlation: when outflow contributions increase, inflow contributions decrease, and vice versa.
 The temporal evolution of these components is correlated with the [\ion{C}{2}] halo evolution and starburst episodes.
 During the initial phase of a starburst, the inflow contribution typically increases as gas accretes to fuel star formation.
 Following the starburst peak, the [\ion{C}{2}] halo becomes more extended ($R_{\rm 90,[CII]}$ and $\Delta R_{\rm 90}$ increase) as the outflow contribution rises.
-This outflowing gas may subsequently be recycled to replenish the ISM and initiate the next starburst episode.
+This outflowing gas may subsequently be recycled to replenish the ISM and initiate the next starburst episode if not gravitationally unbound.